SharePoint/sp-dev-docs/docs/general-development/user-segmentation-in-sharepoint.md

 ## Create a term set
 <a name="SP15_Create_a_term_set"> </a>

-A term is a word or a phrase that can be associated with an item in SharePoint 2013.
+A term is a word or a phrase that can be associated with an item in SharePoint.
 Aterm set is a collection of related terms.
-For more information, see [Overview of managed metadata in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/ee424402.aspx).
+For more information, see [Overview of managed metadata in SharePoint](http://technet.microsoft.com/en-us/library/ee424402.aspx).
 You can create term sets either through the SharePoint Term Store Management Tool, or programmatically.